User Guide

 UI?
 I can code it, but make sure I have some designs to go off of… this site uses a default theme for some good reasons!

-However, I also hate not having a full understanding of a system… which tends to lead to me root causing problems… and draws me to neglected-but-important pieces.
+I hate not having a full understanding of a system… which leads to me searching for root causes of problems… and draws me to the neglected-but-important pieces.
 I won’t be the fastest coder, but I’ll know where everything is, where to go to solve a problem, what works well, and what deserves some attention.